achieve-lab/assertion_data_for_LLM/README-updated.md

 <img class="center-block" src="https://github.com/achieve-lab/assertion_data_for_LLM/blob/main/AssertionBench_Eval_page.jpg"></img>

 ## Requirements
-To replicate the environment for GPT and run 1-shot and 5-shot learning, you can use requirements_gpt.txt
+To replicate the environment for GPT -3.5/GPT-4 and run 1-shot and 5-shot learning, you can use requirements_gpt.txt

     pip install -r requirements_gpt.txt

+To replicate the environment for LLaMA3-70B and CodeLLaMa2-70B and run 1-shot and 5-shot learning, you can use requirements_llama.txt

+    pip install -r requirements_llama.txt

 ## Softwares Used